Karim Ahmad Khan: Career

 Khan represented a group of Anglophone human rights lawyers charged with terrorism and other offences before the Military Court in Yaoundé, Cameroon, as international counsel from February 2017 until September 2017.
 He led the team that advised Cham and Albanian communities in relation to their expulsion from Greece, and subsequent expropriation of property after the Second World War.
 He was lead counsel for a large victims case in Sierra Leone arising out of the ECOMOG intervention in 1999–2002.
 Also in 2017, he represented more than 100,000 victim claimants from the Kipsigi and Talai communities in Kenya seeking redress for alleged human rights violations committed during British colonial rule.
-Khan said: "Certain historical injustices need to be recognized ...
+Khan said: "Certain historical injustices need to be recognised...
 It's something that I feel very passionately about and it's really worthwhile."

 Khan served until 2018 as a member of the executive council and the victims committee of the International Criminal Court Bar Association (ICCBA), and he was the president of the ICCBA from June 2017 to June 2018.
 At the end of his tenure, Khan was appointed the first honorary president of the ICCBA.

 Until June 2021, Khan was based in Baghdad, and served as Special Adviser and Head of the United Nations Investigative Team for the Promotion of Accountability for Crimes Committed by Da'esh/ISIL in Iraq (UNITAD), established pursuant to Security Council resolution 2379 (2017).
 Khan led the team in achieving its mandate in the collection, storage, and preservation of evidence related to crimes committed by Da'esh/ISIL; the promotion throughout the world of accountability for the crimes committed by Da'esh/ISIL; to work with survivors in recognition of their interest in the achievement of accountability for crimes to which they have been subjected; to respect the sovereignty of the Government of Iraq in performing this investigation.
 Khan met with government, religious, and community leadership across Iraq as part of his mandate at UNITAD.